Here are the latest COVID-19 case numbers confirmed Thursday in Washington state

 Hospitalizations

-Ninety-eight people with confirmed cases of COVID-19 were admitted to Washington state hospitals on Dec.
-5, the most recent date with complete data.
-Preliminary reports indicate average daily hospital admittances were 115 in mid-December.
+As of Dec.
+12, the date with the most recent complete data, 101 people with confirmed cases of COVID-19 were admitted to Washington state hospitals.

-Approximately 13.7% (1,200) of all staffed adult acute care hospital beds were occupied by COVID-19 patients on Thursday.
-In the state’s intensive care units, 19.9% (243) of staffed adult beds were occupied by suspected and confirmed COVID-19 patients.
+About 12.4% (1,088) of all staffed adult acute care hospital beds were occupied by COVID-19 patients Thursday.
+In the state’s intensive care units, 19.2% (235) of staffed adult beds were occupied by suspected and confirmed COVID-19 patients.

 Testing

 On Dec.
-13, the most recent date with confirmed testing data, 9,187 specimens were collected statewide, with 9.9% testing positive.
-The average positive test rate for the seven days prior was 10.1%.
-More than 3.6 million tests have been conducted in Washington.
+20, the most recent date with confirmed testing data, 8,735 specimens were collected statewide, with 12.5% testing positive.

+The average positive test rate for the seven days prior was 8.6%.
+More than 3.8 million tests have been conducted in Washington.
 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.

 County numbers

-King County continues to have the highest numbers in Washington, with 59,894 cases and 976 deaths.
-Pierce County is second in cases, with 24,299.
-Snohomish County has the second-highest number of deaths at 347.
+King County continues to have the highest numbers in Washington, with 62,580 cases and 1,050 deaths.
+Pierce County is second in cases, with 25,864.
+Snohomish County has the second-highest deaths at 390.

 All counties in Washington have cases.
 Only four counties have case counts of fewer than 100.